temporalio/documentation/docs-src/clusters/how-to-set-up-sqlite-visibility-store.md

 Visibility data is stored in a database table called `executions_visibility` that must be set up according to the schemas defined (by supported versions) in https://github.com/temporalio/temporal/blob/master/schema/sqlite/v3/visibility/schema.sql.

-For an example of setting up the SQLite schema, see [Temporalite](https://github.com/temporalio/temporalite/blob/main/server.go) setup .
+For an example of setting up the SQLite schema, see [Temporalite](https://github.com/temporalio/temporalite/blob/main/server.go) setup.